Sports Medicine Program History

 The program currently employs four full-time faculty athletic trainers, who are all state and nationally certified.
-Rennie Sacco, MEd, ATC, Director of Sports Medicine (West Chester '85, East Stroudsburg '94), a native of Reading, PA, is in his 29th year guiding the program.
-Jack Entriken, MS, ATC (West Chester '87, Shippensburg '92), is a native of Philadelphia, PA, and is in his 22nd year with the program.
-Martha Anderson, MS, ATC, (Kutztown, 1994, U of Pittsburgh '96) is in her 9th year as a faculty athletic trainer.
-Brandon Nolt, MS, ATC (West Chester '03, East Stroudsburg '05) is in his 7th year joining the Golden Bear Sports Medicine staff.
+Rennie Sacco, MEd, LAT, ROT, Director of Sports Medicine (West Chester '85, East Stroudsburg '94), a native of Reading, PA, is beginning his 32nd year guiding the program.
+Jack Entriken, MS, ATC (West Chester '87, Shippensburg '92), is a native of Philadelphia, PA, will begin his 25th year with the program.
+Martha Anderson, MS, ATC, (Kutztown, 1994, U of Pittsburgh '96) will start her 12th year as a faculty athletic trainer.
+Brandon Nolt, MS, ATC (West Chester '03, East Stroudsburg '05) is starting his 10th year joining the Golden Bear Sports Medicine staff.
 The staff provide services for KU's Intercollegiate Athletic Services 22 athletic teams.

 The KU Sports Medicine program, located in Keystone Hall 124, is affiliated with the following two medical practices: Fleetwood Medical Associates and Berkshire Orthopedic Associates of Wyomissing, PA.

-Dr. Robert Hippert and his Fleetwood Medical Associates (Dr. Robert Sellers, Dr. Eugene Fellin, Dr. Eric Newman, and Dr. Suzanne Adam) have been affiliated with KU Sports Medicine Program since 1989, providing comprehensive medical care, as well as coverage for all home football games and NCAA and PSAC championship events.
+Dr. Eugene Fellin and his Fleetwood Medical Associates (Dr. Robert Sellers, Dr. Robert Hippert, Dr. Eric Newman, and Dr. Suzanne Adam) have been affiliated with KU Sports Medicine Program since 1989, providing comprehensive medical care, as well as coverage for all home football games and NCAA and PSAC championship events.
 Student athletes also have the opportunity to be cared for at the University's Health & Wellness Center daily, as needed.